benjaminpjoseph/UK-Industry-Employment-Growth-1997-2024/README.md

 This project examines how employment numbers have changed from year to year in the UK between 1997 and 2024.
 I focused on three specific industries:

-Education,
+-Education
-Human health, and social work
+-Human health and Social Work
-Information and communication
+-Information and Communication

 Methodology:

 I used Python to analyze data from the Office for National Statistics (ONS).
 The data file used was "EMP13 Employment by Industry."